-Here’s why you have a coach: goals.
+Here’s why you have a coach: a goal.

 There’s too much out there.
 You know you can’t do everything.
 A lot of it looks—or sounds—good.

-I’m talking about diet plans, supplements, workout programs or even daily WODs.
+I’m talking about diet plans, supplements, workout programs, or even daily WODs.

 But you can’t do it all, and trying to do too much will actually set you back.
 I’m guilty!

 Everyone knows about overtraining, and we’re all scared of getting injured.
 But most don’t realize there’s an optimal amount of training to do, just as there’s an optimal amount of food to eat.

 Too little, and your progress will be slow.
 But doing too many workouts has the exact same effect on your goals.

 We choose functional fitness for our group training because it’s a great balance: It’s not too little and it’s not too much.
 But even as hard as Capacity Fitness workouts are, many people are tempted to do more: to add a little “recovery run,” or even to do multiple workouts in a day.
 This is NOT the path to success.